All Of Pete Davidson's Girlfriends In Chronological Order

 Margaret Qualley: (August 2019 – October 2019)

 Just a few months after parting ways with Kate Beckinsale, Pete briefly crossed paths with actress Margaret Qualley, known for her role in Once Upon a Time in Hollywood.
-The rumour mill started buzzing about their relationship in August 2019, but by October of the same year, it was all over.
-Their romance may have been short-lived, but it added another intriguing name Pete’s long list of girlfriends.
+While the rumour mill started buzzing about their relationship in August 2019, by October of the same year, it was all over.
+Their romance may have been short-lived, but it added another intriguing name to Pete Davidson’s long list of girlfriends.

 Kaia Gerber: (December 2019 – January 2020)